 - The text must be readable without having to zoom in on it.

 - It should be easy-to-click targets (buttons, navigation, etc.)

 - Targets should have a decent amount of space between them

 - The page does not employ horizontal scrolling

 - In other words, the site simply needs to be easily usable from a mobile device.

 - Tablet sites and desktop sites will not be affected.
-Desktop is probably no shock to anyone, but treating tablets differently than mobile is unusual.
+The desktop is probably no shock to anyone, but treating tablets differently than mobile is unusual.
 We’re curious to see if others follow suit.
-Many sites, apps and tools treat tablet the same as mobile.
+Many sites, apps, and tools treat tablets the same as mobile.

 - It affects individual pages, not entire sites.

 - It affects search results in all languages globally.